temitayo-ob/darey.io-projects/project_shell_scripting/project_shell_scripting.md

 `echo $name`

-2. Control flow: bash provides control flow statements like if-else. for loops, while loops, and case statements to control the flow of execution in your scripts.
+2. Control flow:

+Bash provides control flow statements like if-else. for loops, while loops, and case statements to control the flow of execution in your scripts.
 These statements allows one to make decisions, iterate over lists, and execute different commands based on conditions.

 Example: Using *if-else* to execute scripts based on a contition.

 ![if-else](./images/if-else.jpg)
 ![if result](./images/if-else%20result.jpg)

-the piece of code promts you to type a number and prints a statement stating the number is positive or negative.
+The piece of code promts you to type a number and prints a statement stating the number is positive or negative.

 Example iterating through a list using a *for loop*